Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Understanding Instruction Optimization and Exemplar Optimization

-Concretely, we budget a \textit{total} $m=32$ prompt evaluations on $\mathcal{D}_{\mathrm{val}}$ where we use first $m_{\mathrm{IO}}$=\{0,8,16,24,32\} iterations optimizing instructions and the remaining $m_{\mathrm{ES}}$ optimizing exemplars.
-We summarize the results in Fig.~\ref{fig:train_convergence}, where we find that \textbf{1)} \textit{any} mix-and-match outperforms IO or ES only (i.e., $m_{\mathrm{IO}}$=0 or 32), and \textbf{2)} the best allocation bridges the gap or almost bridges the gap compared to the combination that uses twice as many prompt evaluations (last column) -- interestingly, in this case, the optimal allocation also roughly reflects the relative contribution of IO and ES to the overall performance improvement in Table~\ref{tab:aggregated_results}.
+Concretely, we budget a \textit{total} $m=32$ prompt evaluations on $\mathcal{D}_{\mathrm{val}}$ where we use first $m_{\mathrm{IO}}$=\{0,8,16,24,32\} iterations optimizing instructions and the remaining $m_{\mathrm{EO}}$ optimizing exemplars.
+We summarize the results in Fig.~\ref{fig:train_convergence}, where we find that \textbf{1)} \textit{any} mix-and-match outperforms IO or EO only (i.e., $m_{\mathrm{IO}}$=0 or 32), and \textbf{2)} the best allocation bridges the gap or almost bridges the gap compared to the combination that uses twice as many prompt evaluations (last column) -- interestingly, in this case the optimal allocation also roughly reflects the relative contribution of IO and EO to the overall performance improvement in Table~\ref{tab:aggregated_results}.
 We show in App.~\ref{app:mix_and_match_additional} that the above findings hold for other target models and instruction optimizers, and we also give detailed examples and explanations of the mechanism leading to this synergy.
-Additionally, in App.~\ref{app:comparison_promptbreeder}, we compare this simple routine against PromptBreeder~\citep{fernando2023promptbreeder}, which is one of the few existing IO methods that supports ES via an optional ``context shuffling'' routine.
+Additionally, in App.~\ref{app:comparison_promptbreeder}, we compare this simple routine against PromptBreeder~\citep{fernando2023promptbreeder}, which is one of the few existing IO methods that supports EO via an optional ``context shuffling'' routine.
 It, however, mutates the exemplars purely stochastically rather than optimizing from the validation metric.
 We show that despite the simplicity, our algorithm converges to comparable or better solutions while incurring a fraction of the PromptBreeder cost, which often requires hundreds of evaluations before convergence.
-Finally, we note that the presented way to combine optimization-based IO and ES is a proof of concept, and room for future improvement can be vast: e.g., instead of two-stage optimization, it is also possible to optimize them jointly, interleavedly, or otherwise better exploit the interdependence between instructions and exemplars—we defer thorough investigations to future work.
+Finally, we note that the presented way to combine optimization-based IO and EO is a proof of concept and room for future improvement can be vast and we experiment several other alternative ways to combine them in App.~\ref{app:inverted_order}, but we defer thorough investigations to a future work.

 \tcbset{enhanced, boxrule=0pt,frame hidden, borderline west={4pt}{0pt}{orange}, top=0pt,bottom=0pt, colback=orange!5!white, sharp corners}